getzola/zola/docs/content/documentation/templates/pages-sections.md

 ## Translated content

-Both page and section have a `translations` field which corresponds to an array of `TranslatedContent`.
+Both pages and sections have a `translations` field that corresponds to an array of `TranslatedContent`.
 If your site is not using multiple languages, this will always be an empty array.
-A `TranslatedContent` has the following fields:
+`TranslatedContent` has the following fields:

 ```ts
 // The language code for that content, empty if it is the default language